mehulagg/gitlab/doc/topics/autodevops/stages.md

 To use Auto Deploy on a Kubernetes 1.16+ cluster:

-1. If you are deploying your application for the first time on GitLab 13.0 or newer, no configuration should be required.
+1. If you are deploying your application for the first time in GitLab 13.0 or newer, no configuration should be required.

-1. On GitLab 12.10 or older, set the following in the [`.gitlab/auto-deploy-values.yaml` file](customize.md#customize-values-for-helm-chart):
+1. In GitLab 12.10 or older, set the following in the [`.gitlab/auto-deploy-values.yaml` file](customize.md#customize-values-for-helm-chart):

    ```yaml
    deploymentApiVersion: apps/v1